 Purchasing a home is one of the most significant investments in most people’s lives.
 Therefore, it is crucial to be well-informed as you begin the process.
 Because many individuals will require a housing loan in order to make their purchase, it is crucial to have an understanding of the home loan market.
-In this guide, we provide explanations and analysis of the home lending market in India.
+In this guide, we provide explanations and analysis of the home lending market, including interest rates in India.

 - Average Interest Rates of Home Loans